snowplow-archive/snowplow.github.com/_posts/2016-03-04-iglu-r3-penny-black-released.md

 <h2 id="future">5.
 The future</h2>

-We are making it increasingly easy to introduce new schemas with Snowplow.
+We are making it increasingly easy to work with schemas in Snowplow and Iglu.
 Originally it was necessary to manually write three files:

 * The JSON Schema, defining what the event should look like.
 This is uploaded to an Iglu repo
 * The JSON Paths file, used to load JSONs conforming to the schema into Redshift.
 This is uploaded to S3 and used by Snowplow's StorageLoader component